Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

 \subsection{The Impossibility of Approximate EF1}

-In this part, we show the following negative result about the approximation of EF1 for tri-valued cost functions.
-For any agent $i \in N$, her cost function $c_i$ is additive tri-valued if $c_i$ is additive and $c_i(e)\in \{a_i, b_i,z_i\}$ for any $e\in T$, where $0<a_i\leq b_i\leq z_i$. \begin{theorem} For general additive cost functions, no deterministic online algorithm can compute a complete allocation that guarantees $\alpha$-EF1 for any $\alpha \geq 1$, even for two agents with additive tri-valued cost functions. \end{theorem} \begin{proof}
+In this part, we show the following negative result about the approximation of EF1 for additive personalized tri-valued cost functions.
+For any agent $i \in N$, her cost function $c_i$ is additive personalized tri-valued if $c_i$ is additive and $c_i(e)\in \{a_i, b_i,z_i\}$ for any $e\in T$, where $0<a_i\leq b_i\leq z_i$. \begin{theorem} No deterministic online algorithm can compute a complete allocation that guarantees $\alpha$-EF1 for any $\alpha \geq 1$, even for two agents with additive personalized tri-valued cost functions. \end{theorem} \begin{proof}

-Consider an online allocation instance with two agents $\{1,2\}$.
-Assume that, for any agent $i\in \{1,2\}$ and item $e$, $v_i(e)\in \{\epsilon, 1, \frac{1}{\epsilon}\}$, where $0<\epsilon <1$.
-The cost of each arrived item is shown in Table \ref{tab: impossiblility_ef1_three_values_chores}.
-When $t =1$, the arriving item has a cost of 1 for both agents.
+Let $a_1=a_2 = \epsilon$, $b_1=b_2=1$, and $z_1=z_2=\frac{1}{\epsilon}$, where $0<\epsilon <1 $.
+Consider the following online instance for $n=2$, where the cost of each item is shown in Table \ref{tab: impossiblility_ef1_three_values_chores}.
+When $t =1$, the arriving item has the cost of 1 for both agents.
 Without loss of generality, agent 1 picks it.
 When $t = 2$, the item that has the cost of $\epsilon$ for agent 1 and $\frac{1}{\epsilon}$ for agent 2 arrives.
 In order to avoid the approximation ratio of EF1 being infinite, this item must be allocated to agent 2.
 At last, in round $t = 3$, the arriving item has the cost of $\frac{1}{\epsilon}$ for both agents.
 In this case, if this item is allocated to agent 1, for agent 2, the approximation ratio of EF1 is $\frac{1}{\epsilon}$; if this item is allocated to agent 2, for agent 1, the approximation ratio of EF1 is $\frac{1}{\epsilon}$.
 Therefore, for any $\alpha > 0$, let $\epsilon < \frac{1}{\alpha}$, and we can conclude that no algorithm can guarantee a complete allocation that is $\alpha$-EF1 for any given $\alpha > 0$.
-This impossibility result can be generalized to more than two agents and we defer the proof to Proposition \ref{prop: no_ef1_chores_three_agents}. \end{proof}
+This impossibility result can be generalized to more than two agents, and we defer the proof to Proposition \ref{prop: no_ef1_chores_three_agents}. \end{proof}

+\begin{proposition} For general additive cost functions, no deterministic online algorithm can compute a complete allocation that guarantees $\alpha$-EF1 for any $\alpha \geq 1$ for more than two agents with additive personalized tri-valued cost functions. \end{proposition} \begin{proof}